nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

     - **PATH evaluation**: Traversing directories listed in PATH variable to locate the command file.

-     the shell submits the command line to the kernel for final execution.
+     the shell submits the command-line to the kernel for final execution.

 ##